thinkcompany/think_dev-standards/development-standards/css.md

 ### Media Queries

 When using Sass, add media queries along with their base rulesets, ordered from smallest to largest.
-Otherwise, media queries should be placed in separate files.
+Otherwise, place media queries in separate files.

 Sass example: